Harold L. George: Post-war activity

 George accepted a position at Hughes Aircraft to work for Howard Hughes, along with fellow bomber advocate Ira C. Eaker.
 Eaker and George transformed Hughes Aircraft into a very profitable military contractor, reaching $100M in sales in 1948.
 George expanded the company beyond the manufacture of aircraft to focus on the new field of military electronics, primarily by bringing together expert electronics designer Dean Wooldridge and engineer-businessman Simon Ramo, both hired by George in 1946.
 In August 1953, Ramo and Wooldridge resigned.
 George followed a few months later to help form the Ramo-Wooldridge Corporation, competing directly with Hughes by developing ballistic missile defenses.
 In 1958, Ramo-Wooldridge would merge with Thompson Products, to become Thompson Ramo Wooldridge, which was shortened to TRW in 1965.

 After moving there in 1948, George was elected to the City Council of Beverly Hills, California, in 1952, and in 1954 he was elected mayor, a one-year term.
 He served a second term in 1959.
 During his second term, George established an annual award to honor outstanding Beverly Hills police officers, given in the name of Clinton H. Anderson, the city's police chief.

 In 1955, George was recalled to active duty in the United States Air Force for eight months as a special consultant to the Air Force Chief of Staff.
 George was relieved from active duty November 4, 1955.

 By 1984, George was living in Laguna Hills, California.
 That year, he collected and donated more than $21,000 to various Republican Party candidates and conservative causes including the Jesse Helms-founded National Congressional Club and the "Helms for Senate" campaign.
 On February 24, 1986, George died in Laguna Hills.
-He is survived by his wife Violette; three daughters and one son.
+He was survived by his wife Violette; three daughters and one son.
+George was interred at the United States Air Force Academy Cemetery on March 3, 1986.